-The White House’s Warning To Syria Raised More Questions Than It Provided Answers
+The White House’s Warning To Syria Was Kept Close — But Not From Russia

-A threat from the White House to Syria issued late Monday night may have gotten its original point across — don’t use chemical weapons against your own people -- but it left unanswered whether the surprise warning marks a shift in policy or was merely another reflexive response from an inexperienced administration.
+The White House decision to warn Syria publicly marks a potential shift in strategy in handling Syria's chemical arsenal — and revealed an administration that keeps big decisions close to its chest.

-At a minimum, the White House’s warning suggested an ad-hoc decision to publicly pressure Syria over its use of chemical weapons.
+At a minimum, the White House’s warning late Monday night suggested an ad-hoc decision to publicly pressure Syria over its use of chemical weapons.
 Three US officials told BuzzFeed News that the White House hoped its statement would deter the regime from using such weapons.
-And nearly twenty-four hours later, it has worked.
+Nearly twenty-four hours later, it has worked.

 “I think it is part of a Syria policy.
-I think the administration is clear that the use of chemical weapons is a red line and they are defining that,” Andrew Tabler, a Syria expert at the Washington Institute for Near East policy explained to BuzzFeed News.
+I think the administration is clear that the use of chemical weapons is a red line and they are defining that,” Andrew Tabler, a Syria expert at the Washington Institute for Near East policy told BuzzFeed News.

 And it pointed to a White House that closely managed decision making.
 Top level leaders were aware of the administration approach -- and some were communicating with Russia about their concerns -- but lower level US officials were caught flat footed about a new tactic toward the war in Syria, creating a climate of confusion around an already ominous statement.